Lyme Disease UK provides patient support and advice

 Lyme disease is known as the ‘Great Imitator’ as symptoms are nonspecific and can mimic so many other conditions.
 Lyme disease can look like ME/CFS, fibromyalgia, anxiety, depression, Alzheimer’s, Parkinson’s and ALS.
 When it comes to Lyme disease, the chance of misdiagnosis is high.

 Lyme disease can be passed on congenitally from an infected mother to her baby.

-Lyme disease may be sexually transmitted, but more research is needed to confirm this.
+Lyme disease may be sexually transmitted, but more research is needed.
 You cannot catch Lyme disease through normal social contact with infected people.
 More research is desperately needed into other modes of transmission, for example via the blood supply and organ donation.